MohitLamba94/L3Fnet/README.md

 - `GT_dir:` path/to/L3F-1/jpeg/folder
 - `GPU:` Make this flag `false` to execute the file on CPU.

 L3F-net can selectively restore SAIs.
 As restoring all 64 SAIs takes a lot of computation and so in this file we restore only two SAIs to save computation.
-If you wish to restore more number of SAIs, simply include the desired SAIs index in the `choice` variable present towards the end of data loader.
+If you wish to restore more number of SAIs, simply include the desired SAIs index in the `choice` variable present towards the end of the data loader.

+The training code for L3Fnet is same as outlined in the `demo_cum_test.py` file except that during training we additonally do data augmentation and use loss functions for training.
+Data augmentation can be achieved by making the corresponding flags `True` in the `demo_cum_test.py` code.
+Please follow the comments in this file to locate them.
+Also the code for different loss functions used in this work are already publicly availabe and are straightforward to include.
+Still, for your reference we provide the original Jupyter file `train.ipynb` used for training.
+This file requires some cleanup, such as chaing the paths, before it can be used in your workstation.

 # Cite us